Posts by Andrea Callard

 Rebecca Howland Rebecca (Becky) Howland is a sculptor and painter based in New York City.
 She was born in Niagara Falls, NY and grew up outside of Buffalo.
 She is a graduate of Bard College (MFA, Painting 1998), Syracuse University (BFA, Sculpture 1973) and is an alumnus of the Whitney Museum Independent Study Program (1974-5).…

-Betti-Sue Hertz Almost Wallpaper 1989 screen print edition: 27 image: 30″h X 22″w Rives BFK In making this work I was attracted to the possibilities of overlapping organic forms unfixed and floating.
-It was an experiment in how forms that could be sculptural would unsettle on a flat surface.
-I wanted to conjure up the…
+Betti-Sue Hertz Almost Wallpaper 1989 screen print edition: 27 image: 30″h X 22″w Rives BFK Attracted to the possibilities of overlapping organic forms unfixed and floating, I experimented.
+How might forms that could be sculptural unsettle on a flat surface?
+Through the proximities of the forms to each other, I wanted to conjure up the…

 Peter Julian Sun I Sun II In general, my images are created in the moment without preconception.
 For me, the image in two versions is an expression of spiritual self realization through harmony with the cycles of nature, the bounty of the Earth and the pleasure of sharing the fruits of one’s labor in this…